- Age of children

 *These amounts are adjusted annually for inflation.

 Please note that for the purposes of this calculator, taxation is not factored into the results.
-This calculator assumes that 1/12 of your annual RESP grant is added to your savings each month along with your normal contribution.
+This calculator assumes that 1/12 of your annual Canada education savings grant (CESG) is added to your savings each month along with your normal contribution.

 You are limited to a total of $50,000 in contributions to an RESP per child, but there is no annual limit.
 You may contribute the entire $50,000 contribution in one year if you have the means or a windfall.
-Lifetime grants to an RESP are limited to $7200 per child.
+Lifetime CESP grants are limited to $7,200 per child.
 The grant amount you receive does not reduce your contribution limit to an RESP.
 For additional information you can visit: Canada RESP